Observing cities as a complex system: Introduction

 { This chapter describes how cities may be analysed quantitatively in many ways.
-Firstly, by comparing between cities, it is possible to detect if there is a pattern among them.
-For example, if a city has more restaurants than other cities or whether it receives more tourists.
+Firstly, by comparing cities, it is possible to detect if there is a pattern among them.
+For example, whether a city has more restaurants than other cities or whether it receives more tourists.
 Thus, the first step is to construct an urban indicator (say, the number of restaurants).
-Secondly, by correlating those patterns to some covariates.
+Secondly, by correlating those patterns with some covariates.
 For example, we could analyse whether a city has more restaurants if it is a coastal city or a tourist destination, so the covariates considered could be the distance to the nearest beach or the number of tourists in a year.
-The most common and perhaps significant covariate to analyse is city size, so some correlations between the number of inhabitants and some urban indicators are often considered.
+The most common and perhaps most significant covariate to analyse is city size, so correlations between population size and urban indicators are often considered.
 Finally, we analyse the same indicator at more granular levels.
-For example, we analyse whether restaurants in the city are homogeneously distributed or if there are neighbourhoods with more restaurants.
-Although many spatial covariates could be considered at the city level, the distance to the city centre will often show a marked pattern and discrepancies between central parts of a city and remote locations. }
+For example, we analyse whether restaurants in the city are uniformly distributed or whether some neighbourhoods have more restaurants.
+Although many spatial covariates could be considered at the city level, distance to the city centre often shows a marked pattern, with discrepancies between central parts of a city and remote locations. }